VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 # Changelog

 ## v4.0.3
+- Fixed: all `com.intellij.diagnostic.PluginException: ... ms to call on EDT ...#update@...` errors, hopefully for good (reported by @itxshakil)

 ## v4.0.2
 - Fixed: more `com.intellij.diagnostic.PluginException: ... ms to call on EDT ...#update@...` errors (reported by @itxshakil)